ORNL/cpp-proposals-pub/layout_stride_fix/layout_stride_fix.md

 # Revision 1:

-- LWG just wants the default constructor to always do what was proposed for all-static extents case
+- LWG wants the default constructor to behave the same regardless of whether all the extents are static: that is, it should fill in the strides in the same way as `layout_right::mapping` would.

 ## Initial Version 2023-01 Mailing